Diffusion-Augmented Markov Decision Processes for Maximum Entropy Reinforcement Learning: Acknowledgements

 \section{Acknowledgements}

+We thank Gerhard Neumann and Denis Blessing for the useful discussions about this work.
+Specifically, we would like to thank Huy Le for allowing us to build on his REPPO-DIME codebase and for answering our questions about his repository.
 This work utilized high-performance computing resources, which were indispensable for training and evaluating our diffusion-based reinforcement learning models.
 We gratefully acknowledge the extensive support and computational access provided by the EUROHPC Joint Undertaking.
-We would like to specifically thank the VEGA supercomputing facility for providing a reliable computing environment and a generous allocation of GPU hours.
-The Karolina cluster was essential for accelerating our experimentation and enabling the large-scale batch rollouts and ablation studies.
-Furthermore, we extend our thanks to the team operating Meluxina for their technical support and allowing us to run long-horizon experiments under demanding memory and compute conditions.
-The results presented in this work would not have been possible without the computational power and infrastructure reliability provided by these institutions.
+We would like to specifically thank the VEGA, Karolina and Meluxinasupercomputing facility for providing a reliable computing environment and a generous allocation of GPU hours.

 \textbf{Author Contributions:} S.S. developed the theory, implemented the algorithm, and conducted the primary experiments.
-K.P assisted with experiments.
-A.K provided funding support.
+K.P assisted with experiments on WPO, ME-WPO and FPO.